View Holidays

 Eagle Beach

-The iconic and notoriously photographed fofoti tree takes centre stage here and is one of the many natural and beautiful attractions that entice people to visit Eagle beach.
+The frequently photographed fofoti tree takes centre stage at Eagle Beach, one of many beautiful, natural attractions drawing visitors.

-However, Eagle beach doesn’t just attract humans, as is also home to the majority of nests inhabited by the four different species of turtle that live on the island.
+However, Eagle beach doesn’t just attract humans, as it is also home to most of the nests of the island's four turtle species.

 This little slice of paradise is easily accessible by car and has all the amenities you could hope for, including: parking, watersports and authentic Aruban restaurants on the waterfront.